'1B6' Error Message and Windows

 Explorer (and Outlook, etc).

-certificate request process.
-If you receive a message that "Error 1B6" has occurred, you should
+If Microsoft persists in giving you the message that "Error 1B6" has occurred, you might

 try the Mozilla Firefox solution.